absorensen/numbers_go_brrrr/m2_concurrency/README.md

 of bugs can be very hard to find due to some part of your code being serialized once you try to find the bug or due to the multithreading, the execution might be non-deterministic.

-Take a few minutes to familiarize yourself with race conditions in software and data races [here][3].
+Take a few minutes to familiarize yourself with [race conditions in software and data races][3].

 ## Platforms
 When you decide you want to parallelize your application, you almost always have to consider the platform you